pvanallen/delft-ai-toolkit/docs/teachable.md

 <img src="images/recognize_capture.jpg" width="254"><br>

 The off-the-shelf models identified this hand signal as everything from a "can opener" to a "syringe", so they would not be a good choice.
-Rather than using a pre-built model, creating your own ML model is a great chance to learn about the process of collecting a quality dataset, training a model, testing the model, and experience the model perform in the real world.
+Rather than using a pre-built model, creating your own ML model is a great chance to learn about the process of collecting a quality dataset, using the dataset to train a model, testing the model, and experience the model perform in the real world.
 In this way, you can better understand and design for the particular characteristics of machine learning.

 The Toolkit provides a simple way for you to create and use such a custom model.
 To do this, we utilize the free [Teachable Machine](https://teachablemachine.withgoogle.com) system built with Google.

 ## OVERVIEW: Model creation and implementation process
-1. ***Define each different Category*** - Compile a list of each different category of object you want to recognize.
+1. ***Define each different Category*** - Compile a list of each different category (or class) of object you want to recognize.
-1. ***Capture and Archive*** - Capture a series of prototypical images from the Raspberry Pi camera for each category of object to be detected, then archive the category image sets (e.g. 15 or more varied images of the thumbs up) on your computer
+1. ***Capture and Archive*** - Capture a series of prototypical images from the Raspberry Pi camera for each category of object to be detected, then archive the category image sets on your computer
 1. ***Create the Model by Uploading & Training on Teachable Machine*** - Using the [Teachable Machine](https://teachablemachine.withgoogle.com) website
   1. ***Create each Category*** - Select and upload a subset of the images for each category to use as a training dataset
-  1. ***Train the Model*** - After uploading images for all categories, having the Teachable Machine website process the images and use them to train the model
+  1. ***Train the Model*** - After uploading images for all categories, use the Teachable Machine website to process the images and train the model
   1. ***Test the Model*** - Once the model is created, test the model with some category images NOT used for training
   1. ***Export & Download the Model*** - Convert the new model to TensorFlow Lite, quantized format
 1. ***Install the Model*** - Download the new model and install it on the Raspberry Pi